North America Drone Services Market Size and Share

 By Drone Type: Hybrid VTOL Surges

-Rotary-wing platforms retained 71.25% of the North American commercial drone services market share in 2024, driven by user familiarity, hovering capability, and low maintenance.
-They dominated close-range visual inspections and tactical public-safety deployments.
+Rotary-wing platforms retained 71.25% of the North American commercial drone services market share in 2024, driven by user familiarity, their hovering capability, and low maintenance requirements.
+They excelled in close-range visual inspections and tactical public safety deployments.
 Improved obstacle-avoidance sensors and IP-rated airframes extended their service life and minimized downtime.

 Hybrid VTOL systems posted a 28.89% CAGR due to the FAA's powered-lift certification rules effective January 2025.
-Combining vertical takeoff with fixed-wing cruise, these aircraft delivered payloads over 50 km without ground-based launchers, opening underserved suburban logistics routes inside the North American commercial drone services market.
+Combining vertical takeoff with fixed-wing cruise, these aircraft delivered payloads over 50 km without the need for ground-based launchers, opening up underserved suburban logistics routes within the North American commercial drone services market.

-North America Drone Services Market by Drone Type
+North America Drone Services Market: Market Share by Drone Type

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.